Deadline

 2. Curriculum Vitae

-3. Approved prospectus
+4. Approved prospectus

 Expectations of Awardees

-1. Acknowledge IWCA support in any presentation or publication of the resulting research findings
+1. Acknowledge IWCA support in any presentation or publication of the resulting research findings.

-4. Upon completion of the project, submit a final project report and a PDF of the completed dissertation to the IWCA Board, in care of the Grants Committee Chair
+4. Upon completion of the project, submit a final project report and a PDF of the completed dissertation to the IWCA Board via iwcaofficer@gmail.com.

 Recipients